 2 tablespoons chili-garlic paste, optional (See Recipe Note)

 1 1/2 teaspoons powdered ginger

-Using a sharp chef's knife, cut the meat into strips roughly 1/8 to 1/4 inch thick.
-First slice across the top of the meat, such as you see salmon being sliced at a deli. (see second photo from top, above) Then cut that thin slab into strips.
-Most pieces will be 4 to 8 inches long.
-You can cut your strips either against the grain for the classic chewy jerky look and feel, or with the grain which will produce a more sinewy texture (see photo below).
+Using a very sharp chef's knife, trim off and discard any excess fat or tendons.
+With your knife parallel to the cutting board, carefully slice the thick slab of meat into two thinner pieces, as if you were butterflying a chicken breast (see second photo from the top, above).
+Then cut each piece of meat into thin strips 1/8-inch to 1/4-inch thick.
+Most pieces will be 4 to 6 inches long, though some tidbits may be smaller.
+You can cut your strips either against the grain for the classic chewy jerky look and feel, or with the grain, which will produce a more sinewy texture.

-Combine remaining ingredients in a doubled large zippered plastic bag or glass baking dish.
-Add sliced meat and coat with marinade.
-Refrigerate for at least 3 hours, or overnight, turning a few times to distribute the marinade.
+Combine the soy sauce, sesame oil, brown sugar, chili-garlic paste, sesame seeds, ground pepper, and ginger in a large zippered plastic bag or glass baking dish.
+Add the sliced meat and coat with the marinade.
+Refrigerate for at least 3 hours, preferably overnight, turning a few times to distribute the marinade.

-Place sheets of meat in oven and allow it to dry out.
-This can take as little as 2 and as many as 6 hours, depending on the thickness and moistness of the meat, and how chewy you want it to be.
-Jerky will firm up as it cools.
-Check the oven temperature regularly to ensure it does not get too low (some finicky oven pilots can go out at such a low temperature) and adjust as needed.
+Place the racks of meat in the oven and cook until completely dry.
+This can take as little as 2 hours and as long as 5 hours, depending on the thickness and moistness of the meat, and how chewy you want it to be.
+The jerky will firm up as it cools.
+Check the oven temperature regularly to ensure it does not get too low (some finicky oven pilot lights can go out at such a low temperature) and adjust as needed.

 The jerky is ready when it is dry, darker in color, and breaks gently (not snap) when bent.
 Blot any residual moisture from the jerky with paper towels and cool completely on the racks before storing.